ardacakir/AutoMonitorPortSwitcher/linux/README_LINUX.md

 ---

-## ~/systemd/usb_monitor.service
+## /etc/systemd/system/usb_monitor.service

-This is a template file, no need to touch this
+The service file is automatically generated from the template under `systemd/usb_monitor.service` and installed to `/etc/systemd/system/` by the script.
+You should not need to edit it manually.

 ---